jijo777/pineapple-price-calc/README.md

-# Pineapple price fetching scrit
+# Pineapple price fetching script

 The script fetch the pricing in a batch process and saves the date to MongoDB